ShaniBenAtya/dnssim/README.md

 Our authoritative servers are implemented using NSD.

-Currently, we have two authoritative servers in the environment: root server and a TLD which zone is “home.lan”.
+Currently, we have two authoritative servers in the environment: ROOT server and a TLD which zone is “home.lan”.
 In the next chapter, we’ll discuss how to configure them.

 ## Configuration –